allegroai/clearml-docs/docs/faq.md

 **I did a reinstall.
 Why can't I create credentials in the Web-App (UI)?** <a id="clearml-server-reinstall-cookies"></a>

 The issue is likely your browser cookies for ClearML Server.
-We recommend clearing your browser cookies for ClearML Server.
+Clearing your browser cookies for ClearML Server is recommended.
 For example:
 * For Firefox - go to Developer Tools > Storage > Cookies > delete all cookies under the ClearML Server URL.
 * For Chrome - Developer Tools > Application > Cookies > delete all cookies under the ClearML Server URL.